 Prior to law school, Justin earned his Ph.D. in Chemistry from the University of California, Davis.
 His interdisciplinary graduate research involved the design and mechanistic evaluation of small molecule inhibitors of the chorismate-utilizing enzymes.
 Justin's studies helped him gain a deep understanding of small molecule synthesis, purification techniques, protein engineering and design, x-ray crystallography, and molecular biology.

 Between graduate school and completion of his undergraduate studies, Justin spent a summer working at GlaxoSmithKline synthesizing vaccine adjuvants.

-Justin is licensed to practice only in Missouri and before the Supreme Court of Missouri.
+Justin is licensed to practice only in Missouri and before the United States Patent and Trademark Office.

 - University of Illinois College of Law (J.D., cum laude, 2016)